SifatSikder/trout-eggs-detection-count/Classical Image Processing Approach/README.md

 # Trout Egg Detection and Counting

+## Task

-This project demonstrates a classical computer vision approach to detect and count trout eggs in an image.
-The process involves several steps to segment and accurately count the eggs, even when they overlap.
+This project showcases my approach to detecting and counting trout eggs using classical computer vision techniques.
+The goal was to accurately segment and count the eggs, even in cases where they overlap.

 ## Overview

-The image features uniform lighting and background; however, slight variations in BGR values occur due to shadows or reflections.
-To mitigate these variations, the image is converted to the HSV color space, allowing segmentation based on the eggs' orange hue.
+The image features a uniform background and lighting, but slight variations in BGR values occur due to shadows and reflections.
+To handle these variations, I converted the image to the HSV color space, making it easier to segment based on the eggs' orange hue.

 ## Solution Process

-The segmentation result serves as a mask for the eggs.
-Initially, a straightforward contour detection on the mask would merge overlapping eggs into a single large blob.
-To address this, the following steps were implemented:
+The segmentation result served as a mask for the eggs.
+Initially, a simple contour detection on the mask merged overlapping eggs into large blobs, so I needed a better strategy.
+Here's how I solved it:

 1. **Distance Transform:**
-   The distance transform method was applied to locate the centers of the eggs, even when they overlap.
+   I applied a distance transform to locate the centers of the eggs, even when they overlapped.

 2. **Thresholding:**
-   After detecting the centers, thresholding was applied to mark each egg's center in white while turning the rest of the image black.
-The threshold value of 0.28 was determined through multiple rounds of hyperparameter tuning.
+   Once I detected the centers, I applied thresholding to mark each egg’s center in white while keeping the rest of the image black.
+After tuning the hyper parameters, I settled on a threshold value of 0.28.

 3. **Morphological Operations:**
-   The thresholded image exhibited some distortions, which were corrected by applying a chain of morphological operations.
-The specific sequence of these operations was finalized after extensive experimentation.
+   The resulting thresholded image had distortions, so I used a series of morphological operations to refine the segmentation.
+I finalized the exact sequence after extensive experimentation.

 4. **Watershed Segmentation:**
-   Once the centers were clearly defined, they were used as markers for the watershed algorithm.
-The watershed algorithm separates overlapping objects by "flooding" regions based on distance information.
-The output is a modified markers array where:
+   With clearly defined centers, I used them as markers for the watershed algorithm.
+The algorithm helped separate overlapping objects by “flooding” regions based on distance information.
+The resulting markers array contained:

-   - **0** represents background pixels
+   - **0** for background pixels
-   - **1** represents border pixels
+   - **1** for border pixels
-   - **2, 3, 4, ...** represent the egg objects
+   - **2, 3, 4, ...** for individual egg objects

 5. **Contour Detection for Counting:**
-   A black canvas of the same size as the mask image was created.
-Every pixel corresponding to a border or object (as determined by the modified markers array) was converted to white.
-Finally, contour detection was applied to segment the individual objects, and the total number of contours detected corresponds to the egg count.
+   I created a black canvas matching the mask image size.
+Every pixel corresponding to a border or object (from the modified markers array) was converted to white.
+Finally, I ran contour detection to segment individual eggs and counted the total contours.

 ## Results

 - **Total Egg Count:** 103

-## Further Enhancement
+## Further Refinements

-A minor issue remains: in the bottom-right side of the image, two markers remain connected, causing them to be counted as a single egg.
-Efforts to reduce this joint connection resulted in some other corner egg markers being ignored.
+There’s one remaining issue: in the bottom-right of the image, two markers are still connected, leading to a miscount.
+Attempts to fix this caused some corner eggs to be ignored.
+Further refinements could help separate these eggs without losing accuracy elsewhere.

 ## Tools and Libraries Used

-- **OpenCV:** Used for image reading, color space conversion, thresholding, morphological transformations, and watershed segmentation.
+- **OpenCV:** For image processing, color conversion, thresholding, morphological transformations, and watershed segmentation.
-- **NumPy:** Supports efficient numerical operations on image data.
+- **NumPy:** For efficient numerical operations on image data.